As featured in:

-Rosenbaum began filming the short documentary, Life & Larry Brown in the fall of 2018.
+Rosenbaum began filming the award-winning short documentary, Life & Larry Brown in the fall of 2018.
 The film chronicles the tragic story of Larry Brown’s life from his torturous upbringing in Forsyth, Georgia --- by age seven he had endured constant abuse and beatings at the hands of the local residents -- through his release after a thirty-five-year prison sentence for murder.
 Over the course of his incarceration, in seven of New York State’s maximum-security penitentiaries, Larry turned to the guitar and music for salvation.
 His playing earned him a privileged position within the penitentiary system in his words, “simply because they liked the music.”
 This powerful and close-up meditation peels back the layers on race in America through the eyes of 65-year-old Larry Brown as he reflects on love, loss, regret, and hope.

-Additionally, Rosenbaum has written several narrative feature screenplays that are in various stages of development including the epic history-based drama The Nazi Titanic slated to be directed by George Gallo (Midnight Run, Bad Boys) and produced by Jeff Waxman (Vice, Out Of The Furnace).
-Rosenbaum has also written, produced, directed and shot live events, music videos, commercials and corporate spots for a diverse array of clients that include Marc Anthony Productions, Joan Jett, Paramount Pictures, Bank of America, Hopsteiner Corp. and Merrill Lynch
+Additionally, Rosenbaum has written several narrative feature screenplays that are in various stages of development including the epic history-based drama, The Nazi Titanic, co-written and slated to be directed by George Gallo (Midnight Run, Bad Boys) and produced by Jeff Waxman (John Wick, Vice, Out Of The Furnace) and Tony Grazia (Don't Look Up, Narc).
+He has directed music videos and content for a wide range of artists including Little Feat, Marc Anthony, The Supersonic Blues Machine, Joan Jett, Gregg Allman/Scott Sharrard, Split Second Meltdown, Bob Marley guitarist Julian "Junior' Marvin, as well legendary blues artists Bob Margolin and Benny Turner.
+Rosenbaum has also written, produced, directed, and shot live events, commercials, and corporate spots for a diverse array of clients that include Paramount Pictures, Bank of America, Quiesces Tech, Hopsteiner Corp., Merrill Lynch, and Ad Age.